 Since then, I have created several businesses selling computer games, mobile apps and developing websites.
 The new skill that was developed from finding a solution to my personal challenges, has afforded my son and I a great life.
 In fact, I was able to accomplish all this while remaining debt free.
 Thanks be to God!

-I have gained a great deal of recognition in Belize, the Caribbean and other parts of the world for my work in creating successful startups.
-I now help entrepreneurs create their own digital empire as an Author and Digital Product Development Strategist.
+I have gained a great deal of recognition in Belize, the Caribbean and other parts of the world for my work in creating solutions that simplify the process of helping others to overcome impossible challenges.
+I now help entrepreneurs Build Their Dream Legacy as an Author, Speaker, Podcaster and Master Life Coach